 Here’s how Kimmey responded to her daughter’s words (text taken directly from Allison Kimmey’s Instagram page).

 “She was upset I made them get out of the pool and she told her brother that mama is fat.
 I told her to meet me upstairs so we could chat.”
 Me: “What did you say about me?”
 Her: “I said you were fat, mama, im sorry” Me: “Let’s talk about it.
 The truth is, I am not fat.
 No one IS fat.
 It’s not something you can BE.
 But I do HAVE fat.
 We ALL have fat.
 It protects our muscles and our bones and keeps our bodies going by providing us energy.
 Do you have fat?”
 Her: “Yes!
 I have some here on my tummy” Me: “Actually everyone, every single person in the world has fat.
 But each of us has different amounts.
 “Her brother: “Oh right!
 I have some to protect my big muscles!
 But you have more than me” Me: “Yes, that’s true.
 Some people have a lot, and others don’t have very much.
 But that doesn’t mean that one person is better than the other, do you both understand?
 Both: “Yes, mama” Me: “So can you repeat what I said” Them: “Yes!
 I shouldn’t say someone is fat because you can’t be just fat, but everyone HAS fat and it’s okay to have different fat” Me: “Exactly right!”

 Kimmey’s exchange went viral almost instantly, and for good reason.

+She’s doing a great job of showing a healthy, positive way to deal with body shaming.
 Kimmey has more parenting wisdom to share.
 She recently announced that she’s working on a children’s book about body confidence.
 The book will be available for pre-order this month, and it should hit store shelves in autumn.
 For more information, follow Kimmey on Instagram here.